simon-quach/simon-quach/README.md

 ### Hi there 👋

-I'm Simon, a rising 2nd year at the University of California, San Diego.
+I'm Simon, a junior at the University of California, San Diego.
 Here's some more information about me!

 ### 🔭 I’m currently working on:
 - Refining projects

 ### 🌱 I’m currently learning:
-- NextJS
 - TypeScript
-- Data Structures/Algorithms

 ### 👯 I’m looking to collaborate on:
 - Fun personal projects!